 Long term healing is very much about changing the tumour microenvironment to become less favourable for cancer cells to thrive.
 Cancer recovery is about healing your whole body and your whole life.
 Food is fundamental to that process but many other aspects of life are important too, the Radical Remission project is the best illustration of healing after cancer.

 The best results happen when medical and natural remedies are used together in a personalised and integrated cancer protocol but, for this to happen the patient must take the leading role in their own care – and in my opinion that’s where the magic happens.
 While this idea is taking hold among a few enlightened oncologists, it is a long way from being widely accepted.
-There is still a strong cult of doctor knows best within oncology departments, even when they feel there’s no hope for you.
 Your oncologist may well believe that only he can help you, and that nutrition is not powerful enough to make a difference.
 This belief is dangerous and not in line with the evidence but it is persistent.
 Organisations like Yes to Life are making great strides in bringing integrated oncologists, complementary practitioners and enthusiastic patients together.

 As a complementary practitioner, my role in your integrated cancer programme is to help you focus on what’s important for you.
 When your diet is poor, your gut is struggling, your environment toxic, your genes misbehaving or your mindset hampered by stress and anxiety, it’s hard to function well.
 Supporting yourself with the right diet is a fundamental way to make all of these systems better, but it’s important to know where to start.
 I am trained as a nutritional therapist, a nutrigenomic counsellor and a life coach, so all of these things fall within my remit.
-I am aware of most of the treatment protocols and drugs (though new ones are arriving ever day); I can help you to withstand them and reduce the side effects but it is not within my scope to advise you on treatment, or to provide acute or emergency care at any time.
-Where clear evidence exists I will also support you to optimise treatment outcomes, for example with intermittent fasting, and judicious use of supplements.
-I am not the right practitioner if you want help to follow Jane McLelland’s metro map, or if you want intensive support through acute phase cancer or long term treatment.
+I am aware of most of the treatment protocols and drugs (though new ones are arriving ever day); I can help you to withstand them and reduce the side effects but it is not within my scope to advise you on treatment, repurposed drugs, or to provide acute or emergency care at any time.

 My work is focussed on long term recovery and restoration to full mental and physical health.
 I do that by supporting your body systems to work at optimal levels, and by promoting natural healing using my knowledge of nutrition and nutrigenomics.